chrisvmiller/randomlyunique/content/data/2019/obligatory-twitter-sentiment-post.md

 Title: Obligatory Twitter Sentiment Post
 Category: data
 Slug: obligatory-twitter-sentiment-post
-Summary: What kind of slacker has a data science blog for over 4 years and forgets a sentiment analysis of Twitter data.
+Summary: What kind of slacker has a data science blog for over four years and forgets a sentiment analysis of Twitter data.
 Let's fix this!

 The Twittersphere plays a completely unconcerning vital role in modern society.
-Now, let's use Twitter to it's full potential and expose humanity's feelings towards my favorite candies!
+Now, let's use Twitter to it's full potential and expose humanity's feelings towards popular candies!

 After pinging the Twitter API for over a week, I trained a Bayesian classifier to split